teich/Heroku-Screens-and-Articles/fb_tutorial/tutorial.md

 ###**The interaction between Canvas Applications, web applications and Facebook**

-Facebook has several mechanisms to let our web applications interact with the data of its social graph, more precisely, with the data of the users of our application, among these mechanism are:
+Facebook has two mechanisms to let our web applications interact with the data of its social graph, more precisely, with the data of the users of our application:

 * [Graph API](http://developers.facebook.com/docs/api) - A powerful yet simple RESTful API
-* [XFBML]() - It enables you to incorporate FBML into your websites and IFrame Canvas Applications.
+* [XFBML]() - Enables you to incorporate FBML into your websites and IFrame Canvas Applications.

-Every time you want an user authorizes your application and every time you want to access your users data you'll be using the [Graph API](http://developers.facebook.com/docs/api) in one way or other.
+When your application wants to retrieve information from your app users you'll use the [Graph API](http://developers.facebook.com/docs/api) in one way or other.

 Here's a diagram of how Facebook applications interact with the [Graph API](http://developers.facebook.com/docs/api) and XFBML.